chef-cookbooks/ssh_known_hosts/README.md

 [![Build Status](https://travis-ci.org/chef-cookbooks/ssh_known_hosts.svg?branch=master)](http://travis-ci.org/chef-cookbooks/ssh_known_hosts) [![Cookbook Version](https://img.shields.io/cookbook/v/ssh_known_hosts.svg)](https://supermarket.chef.io/cookbooks/ssh_known_hosts)

-The Chef `ssh_known_hosts` cookbook exposes resource and default recipe for adding hosts and keys to the `/etc/ssh/ssh_known_hosts` file, the global file for public keys on known hosts.
+The Chef `ssh_known_hosts` cookbook exposes a resource as well as a recipe for adding hosts and keys to the `/etc/ssh/ssh_known_hosts` file, the global file for public keys on known hosts.

 - The default recipe builds `/etc/ssh/ssh_known_hosts` based either on search indexes using `rsa,dsa` key types and ohai data **or**, when `['ssh_known_hosts']['use_data_bag_cache']` is `true`, on the contents of a data bag that is maintained by the `cacher` recipe running on a worker node.
 - The cacher recipe builds and maintains a data bag based on search indexes using `rsa,dsa` key types and ohai data.
-- The LWRP provides a way to add custom entries in your own recipes.
+- The resource provides a way to add custom entries in your own recipes.

 You can also optionally put other host keys in a data bag called "`ssh_known_hosts`".
 See below for details.